osplanning-data-standards/GTFS-STAT/files/trips_stats.md

  *  The first line of each file MUST contain case-sensitive field names.
  *  Field names MUST NOT contain tabs, carriage returns or new lines.

-File MUST contain ONE the following TWO sets of required attributes:
+File MUST contain ONE of the following TWO sets of required attributes:

 **Option One**:
 Required Attributes	| Description